D61-IA/FisherGCN/README.md

 ## Performance

 The following table shows the average (20 random splits of train:dev:test data; 10 different random initialisations per split) testing loss/accuracy, based on a GCN model with one hidden layer, using a unified early stopping criterion.
-One can repeat these results based on [script](hpc/submit_grid.sh) (one has to translate the script into actual commands without access to HPC resources).
+One can repeat these results based on this [script](hpc/submit_grid.sh) (one has to translate the script into actual commands without access to HPC resources).
 Notice that the scores have a large variation based on the how the train:dev:test datasets is selected (we use the same ratio with the Planetoid split [1]) and one has to be careful about this when comparing different GCN implementations.
 It is highly recommended to run the codes on a GPU.

 | Model | Cora | Citeseer | Pubmed |
 | --- | --- | --- | --- |